MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-roles.md

 |- Contributor + Owner &nbsp;_-or-_<br>- Contributor only|Reader|
 |- Reader + Contributor + Owner &nbsp;_-or-_<br>- Reader + Owner &nbsp;_-or-_<br>- Reader only|v9.2+:  all API access denied<br>v9.1: not applicable since Reader is never declared|

-## Assign roles to AD/LDAP & AAD users
+## How to declare roles

-If you configure Machine Learning Server (or R Server) to [use Active Directory/LDAP or Azure Active Directory authentication](configure-authentication.md), then you can assign roles using Active Directory groups as follows:
+If you configure Machine Learning Server (or R Server) to [use Active Directory/LDAP or Azure Active Directory authentication](configure-authentication.md), then you can assign roles using Active Directory groups as described in the following sections.

+>[!Note]
+>If only the default local administrator account is defined for Machine Learning Server (or R Server), then roles are not needed.
+In this case, the 'admin' user is implicitly assigned to the Contributor role.

-#### Step 1.
+### Step 1.
 Define desired roles

 On each web node, edit the appsettings.json configuration file in order to declare the roles and the groups that belong to them.